Advance College Academy

 Reynolds offers classes for students whose first language is not English.
 Classes and counseling are designed to help students successfully speak English in and out of class.
 Day and evening classes meet on the Parham Road Campus and follow the Reynolds academic calendar.
 For full details, visit https://www.reynolds.edu/get_started/esl/esl.aspx.

-The Great Expectations program at Reynolds offers college transition services to young adults who are or were recently affiliated with the Virginia Foster Care System.
+The Great Expectations program at Reynolds offers college transition services to young adults who are or were affiliated with the foster care system.
 Services include assistance with choosing an academic program, guidance through the admissions and financial aid processes, access to college support services, and referrals to and collaboration with community resources and services.
-For more information, visit reynolds.edu/get_started/great_expectations.aspx.
+For more information, visit reynolds.edu/student-support-services/great-expectations.aspx.

 High School Dual Enrollment